jtmerritt/BeSocial/README.md

 - Add color changing progress bar to individual contacts on the list of contacts, showing number of days since last contact out of a maximum number.
 - Find a cluster analysis package.
-- Under SMS Log, Call log and email log, make 'incoming' and 'outgoing' be different colors with arrows possibly
+- Under SMS Log, Call log and email log, make 'incoming' and 'outgoing', 'missed' be different colors with arrows possibly
+    - Done for call log B.D.
 - KS: fix SMS log.
 I broke it.

 Notes